+Homework

-Homework Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
-It allows you to discover and correct your confusions and misunderstandings, so you'll be less likely to make the same mistakes during quizzes and exams.
+Doing homework on a daily basis helps you to really understand the material, and makes lectures easier to follow.
+It allows you to discover and correct your confusions and misunderstandings, so you'll be less likely to make the same mistakes during guizzes and exams.

 - Online homework will be assigned each lecture.
 Homework for Monday lectures will be due by 8:59pm on Wednesday night.
-Homework for Wednesday lectures will be due by 8:59pm on Friday night.
-Homework for Friday lectures will be due by 8:59pm on the following Monday night. - Homework will be assigned for each lecture.
+Homework for Wednesday and Friday lectures will be due by 8:59pm on the following Monday night. - Online homework may be finished up to 48 hours late for half credit however, scheduling of lab quizzes is based on the original due date of the homework, so you will likely lose significant points on quizzes if you regularly finish your online homework late. - In addition, there are 4 paper homeworks during the quarter.
+You may hand in at most one paper homework up to 24 hours late for half credit - Homework will be assigned for each lecture.
 You should do as much of it as possible that day, ask questions about it the next day, and have it completed by the second day after the lecture. - You should expect to spend at least 10 hours a week on homework, or an average of at least 2 hours per day.
 Each day, you should be finishing yesterday's homework, doing as much of today's homework as possible, and reading ahead for the next lecture. - Don't let the homework pile up.
 Because we operate on the quarter system, we will cover the material fairly quickly.
 If you fall behind in homework by even just a few days, the lectures will get harder to understand, and the homework will take more and more time the further behind you get.
 So, a 2 hour homework set might take 6 hours to complete if you are behind by a week, and that still doesn't include all the other old homework you have to finish up. - Give each question a solid effort before you start using help or hints.
 You will learn much more from trying to solve a problem yourself, than from watching someone or something solve it for you.
 (I can watch other people play basketball all day long, but I will only really improve when I pick up a ball and start shooting baskets myself.)
 Reread the notes or textbook, or search for similar examples for ideas on how to proceed, then try again.
 IF YOU ONLY FOLLOW THE SOLUTIONS IN THE TEXTBOOK, BUT YOU DO NOT LEARN TO SOLVE THE PROBLEMS WITHOUT HELP, YOU WILL PROBABLY FIND THAT YOU HAVE GREAT DIFFICULY WITH THE PROBLEMS THAT APPEAR ON TESTS. - I believe that homework accounts for about 50% for your learning in a math class.
 You should not expect to pass the class if you do not keep up with the homework.
-If you don't think you can commit at least 10 hours a week to this class, take it another quarter when you can make that time commitment. - Quizzes Quizzes are designed to motivate you to keep up to date on the homework. - All quizzes will be online.
-Lab quizzes can only be taken during the lab sections. - There is a quiz during each lab.
-Quizzes will be opened 5 minutes after the beginning of lab, and will be locked 10 minutes later.
-As long as you start taking the quiz during that 10 minute window, you will have until the end of lab to complete it.
-If you do not start taking the quiz during that 10 minute window, you will not be allowed to take the quiz. - Midterms There will be three midterms during the quarter. - Midterm dates will be announced at least 3 days before the corresponding midterm is given. - Midterms will begin promptly when class starts, and will last 50 minutes. - There will be no makeup midterms.
-No midterm scores will be dropped.
-I will not reschedule midterms for individuals. - There will be demerits if your phone, pager, PDA or other noisemaking device makes a distracting noise (subject to my definition) during a midterm or final exam.
-The demerit will consist of 10% of all points available on the test. - If you score higher on your first midterm than on your second or third midterm, I will replace the lower of your scores on your second and third midterms with the average of that score with the score on your first midterm.
-So, it is to your benefit to begin studying regularly right away.
-Only one of your second or third midterm scores can be replaced in this way.
-The first midterm score cannot be replaced.
-(NOTE: The attendance policy exception mentioned in the Attendance section above is based on the points you actually score on the midterms, before any of your midterm scores are replaced.)
+If you don't think you can commit at least 10 hours a week to this class, take it another quarter when you can make that time commitment.